NEW ZEALAND & PACIFIC ISLANDS CIVIL AIRCRAFT REGISTERS

 A primary reason for publishing the list is to provoke feedback.
 I would welcome any additions, corrections or more detailed information, however small.
 Please e-mail: email@example.com

 The information given is: registration; issue sequence number for reused registrations; registration date (month); type (using recognised abbreviations for most common types); construction number; previous identities (in reverse chronological order - following Air Britain practice, which I think is logical) and status or fate.
 Owner/operator details and bases have not been included except for Airliners.

 For New Zealand, ownership information for currently-registered aircraft is available as an individual look-up on the NZ CAA website.
-More extensive information on aircraft first registered up to the early 1970's is available in Air Britain Archive.
+More extensive information on aircraft first registered up to the early 1970's was published in Air Britain Archive.